Blocking vs. Non-blocking Connections

 The XMPP Standards Foundation has published a number of extensions to the core protocols, called XMPP Extension Protocols (XEPs).
 A couple of these XEPs are implemented in gloox:

-For file transfer, gloox implements XEP-0095 (Stream Initiation) as well XEP-0096 (File Transfer) for the signalling, and XEP-0065 (SOCKS5 Bytestreams) for the transport.
+For file transfer, gloox implements XEP-0095 (Stream Initiation) as well XEP-0096 (File Transfer) for the signalling, and XEP-0065 (SOCKS5 Bytestreams) as well as XEP-0047 (In-Band Bytestreams) for the transport.
 See SIProfileFT .